wlanslovenija/firmware-core/README.rst

 Resulting image will be in ``/builder/imagebuilder/bin/ar71xx/``.

-.. _modify the firmware builders: Modifying Firmware Builders_
+.. _modify the firmware builders: modifying-firmware-builders_
-.. _cannot compile custom packages at this step anymore: Build System Internals_
+.. _cannot compile custom packages at this step anymore: build-system-internals_

 Accessing Built Images
 ----------------------